CrypToolProject/CrypTool-2/CrypConsole/readme.md

 Total execution took: 00:00:00.3133994
 ```

-With -jsonoutput CrypConsole outputs the results using json.
+With -jsonoutput, CrypConsole outputs the results in a json structure.
 Also, the current workspace execution progress is shown:

 ```
 {"progress":{"value":"25"}}